Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Ah, that's it, I think!</sub>

-<sub>I'm yet to do my meditation as well and so I'll go and do the night routine first.
-It feels bad & uneasy, if I break the streak.</sub>
+<sub>I'm yet to do my meditation as well and so I'll go and do the night routines first.
+It actually feels bad & uneasy, if I break the streak.
+So, doing it is a peaceful requirement!</sub>

 <sub>Ok, I'm off to meditation & then bed.
 Good night! o/</sub>

-<sub>(PS: I've to work harder now.
+<sub>*(PS: I've to work harder now.
 Some of the things didn't go even close to what was planned.
-I need to keep looking & keep working hard!)</sub>
+I need to keep looking & keep working hard!)*</sub>

 ---